 The GT-Line model, unlike the feature-packed 4 model, goes for a sportier vibe, and includes LED rear lights, front parking sensors and paddle shifters if you spec the automatic gearbox.
 GT-Line S adds adaptive cruise control, a panoramic sunroof, powered boot lid and ventilated front seats that keep you cool in hot weather, as well as a heated steering wheel for those chilly mornings.

-Because you need a stylish and family-friendly SUV, but you also want generous standard kit and good value for money.
+Customers will be attracted to the Sportage because they want a stylish and family-friendly SUV, but also want generous standard kit and good value for money.
 The Sportage delivers on all that, and it’s reasonable in quality and decent to drive, too.
-There are a lot of talented rivals to choose from though, and in some areas, the Sportage lags behind the class leaders.
-But overall, it’s a very competent car that should be on anyone's short list when looking for a new SUV.
+It’s a very competent car that should be on anyone's short list when looking for a new SUV.